subhankar55/ImageEditor/README.md

-# imageEditor
+# ImageEditor
- Color editor application interface which will be helpful to edit the color of an image.
+ Image editor application interface which will be helpful to edit the color of an image.